 Market sector dynamics

-Before outbreak of COVID-19, the MoILHSA was procuring part of the essential inventories for the public hospitals using the consolidated tenders under the national procurement regulations.
+Before outbreak of COVID-19, the MoIDPLHSA was procuring part of the essential inventories for the public hospitals using the consolidated tenders under the national procurement regulations.
 Other goods and services were purchased by open and/or national tenders governed by national procurement laws using e-Procurement system of Georgia.
 Shortly after outbreak, the local suppliers experienced the shortage of the critical supplies, which automatically annulled the existing framework agreements.

 Local Market Capacity.
 Considering pandemic situation, the demand on personal protective equipment is very high and local market only satisfies minimum requirements (around 5 percent).
 Therefore, the replenishment of the stock is carried out by imported goods.

 Market analysis.
-To the extent possible, the MoILHSA conducts the market analysis exercises.
+To the extent possible, the MoIDPLHSA conducts the market analysis exercises.

 This section provides an overview of details of a market analysis summary for the supply of critical medical products required to respond the COVID-19 outbreak.
 The analysis identifies the main market segments, the major suppliers for each segment and supply chain risks.
 Informed by this analysis, procurement options and actions are outlined to help address market supply issues.